Restoration of Erased Markings on Metal Surfaces

 Chemical etching and the metal-reagent table

-Chemical etching is the most common restoration technique in Indian SFSL practice.
+Chemical etching is the most common restoration technique in forensic laboratory practice.
 The polished surface is swabbed with an acidic etchant containing a cupric or other metal ion; the strained zone dissolves faster than the surrounding bulk; the original digits emerge as a darker or lighter pattern depending on the reagent.
-Each metal has its own preferred etchant because the dissolution chemistry depends on the alloy.
+Each metal requires its own etchant because the dissolution chemistry depends on the alloy.

 Fry's reagent on plain carbon and low-alloy steel.
 Composition: 40 g cupric chloride (CuCl2) dissolved in 90 mL concentrated hydrochloric acid plus 100 mL water.
 The cupric ion is reduced to metallic copper at strained sites, plating a copper film on the strained metal while chloride attacks the surrounding iron.
 Used on firearm frames, slides, engine blocks, lathe parts and most machinery.
 The workhorse reagent in CFSL Chandigarh ballistics and most state SFSL firearms divisions.
 Action time at room temperature is minutes; the analyst watches the digits emerge under low magnification and stops the etch at peak contrast.